adriankwan108/CSCI3260/HW1/ReadMe.md

 <pre>
 There is a mincraft-like tree at the centre.
 There are some treasures (3D boxes), and a button (not workable).
-The functions installed could be used for enjoying the scenery of tree LUL, and could see the depth test manually.
+The functions installed could be used for enjoying the scenery of tree, and could see the depth test manually.
 It is just like an app for viewing a 3D model.
 </pre>